3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 self-sabotage.
 He says, "I wish that I could just get out my goddamn way", and "Why I gotta build something beautiful just to go and set it on fire?"

-"There ain't a better time than today" -
-As the saying goes, "The best time to plant a tree was 20 years ago.
-The second best time is now."
-There's no time like the present to plant the seeds of change

 With a different interpretation, these lyrics could have been delivered with a very moody inflection to create a much darker tone, but the muted string plucking and sparse instrumentation give this very calming, ethereal feeling.
+This track also features guitar from Wendy Melvoin (guitarist for Prince's band, The Revolution), when you consider that John Mayer played guitar on _Small Worlds_, it's really clear how infectious Mac Miller's talent was.
+These great musicians happily collaborated with him with very little public recognition.
 Paired with the subdued vocals it is just a beautiful tribute to his life and legacy and a reassuring reminder from the great beyond.

 Especially when coupled with the [music video](https://youtu.be/aIHF7u9Wwiw), it has a surreal quality that feels like he's in the room talking to you.
 It almost sounds like he's reassuring people from the great beyond with lyrics